ahany/behavioral-cloning/README.md

 To successfully complete the project, one has to go through the following steps:

 1) Use the simulator to collect data of good driving behavior.

 2) Build a Convolution Neural Network in Keras that predicts steering angles from images.

-3) Train and validate the model with a training and validation set.
+3) Train and validate the model (CNN) with a training and validation set.

 4) Test that the model successfully drives around track one without leaving the road.
-The simulator provides two tracks to use for training and testing the model.

 The above steps are covered in implementation details section below.